 I think this recent book Academically Adrift: Limited Learning on College Campuses (University of Chicago Press), asks good questions.
 It challenges the way we define quality.
 As Clayton Christen posits (in Disrupting Class), I believe we are watching a disruption at its early stages.
 Technology is opening up options for learning that don’t require students to adhere to traditional forms of lecture and lab, of constrained times and location-centric institutions.
 It also lets them learn across institutions.
 The classroom looks increasingly antiquated in the 21st Century.

-Costs, class and competencies will redefine education over the next several years.
-Higher costs with lower opportunity will challenge the very idea of education value.
-Class will increasingly divide as wealthier students gain access to elite institutions while those with less means either drop out of the learning gain, or on the positive side, lead the distributed reinvention of learning.
-Competency in teaching, in learning and in co-creating engaging learning experiences will set new benchmarks.
+Costs, class, and competencies will redefine education over the next several years.
+Higher costs with lower opportunity will challenge the very idea of educational value.
+Classes will increasingly divide as wealthier students gain access to elite institutions while those with less means either drop out of the learning gain, or on the positive side, lead the distributed reinvention of learning.
+Competency in teaching, in learning, and in co-creating engaging learning experiences will set new benchmarks.

 What education needs are courageous leaders willing to remake the experience.
-They need to challenge parents and unions, students and faculty, in a ways that unleash, empower and activate those constituents.
-And they need to not measure the outcome like a shop foreman, but create a cognitive feedback loop that makes learning about learning central to the experience, for everyone involved.
+They need to challenge parents and unions, students and faculty, in ways that unleash, empower, and activate those constituents.
+And they need to not measure the outcome like a shop foreman but create a cognitive feedback loop that makes learning about learning central to the experience, for everyone involved.